asmagill/hs._asm.axuielement/Reference_Observers.md

 Registers the specified notification for the specified accesibility element with the observer.

 Parameters:
- * `element`      - the `hs._asm.axuielement` representing an accessibility element of the application the observer was created for.
+ * `element`      - the `hs.axuielement` representing an accessibility element of the application the observer was created for.
  * `notification` - a string specifying the notification.

 Returns: